euroderf 2 months ago

 Would be awesome to have a little VM that can scan for lateral movement possibilities, in an excel spreadsheet.
 Next-gen malware!

-valorzard 2 days ago
+valorzard 2 months ago

 Would this same trick work on LibreOffice Calc?

-• shakna 2 days ago
+• shakna 2 months ago

 Probably not.
 It calls out to a DLL library for most of the work.
 One that, unfortunately, is 32bit.